Umurangi/Umurangi/README.md

 - 👋 Hi, I’m @Umarangi
 - 👀 I’m interested in Computer Security
-- 🌱 I’m currently learning more about selfhosting
+- 🌱 I’m currently learning more about Self Hosting of Services

 <!---
 Umarangi/Umarangi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.